ashutosh7i/turborepo-fastify-npm-docker_Template/README.md

 # Turborepo Fastify npm Docker starter Template

-This is a turborepo template which contains a project including a nodejs api server and a nextjs frontend, and it uses nodejs as package manager, use it to monorepo for nodejs + npm based projects.
+This is a turborepo template which contains a project including a nodejs api server and a fastify server, and it uses nodejs as package manager, use it to monorepo for nodejs + npm based projects.

 ## What's inside?